-Donors stand up to white nationalists by supporting groups they hate
+People stand up to white nationalists.
+Their weapon of choice?
+Money

-(CNN)People are trying to stick it to the white nationalists who descended on Charlottesville, Virginia, over the weekend, by giving money to the groups they hate.
+(CNN)People are trying to stick it to the white nationalists who descended on Charlottesville, Virginia, over the weekend.
+Their weapon of choice: Money.

 Several non-profits in the Charlottesville area are reporting an uptick in donations in response to the violent white supremacist rally that shook the college town.